shefalipatel-1109/Oscar-Winning-Predictions/README.md

     We can create scatter plots or heatmaps to visualize this.

  In additon, we can use some visualizations to answer the 'List of questions to be analysed' which will aid in further analysis for Machine learning designing

-## Machine Learning Model

-## Technology Overview
-### Data Cleaning and Analysis
-The input files were merged together, null data handled and eventually split into four dataframes to be loaded in PostgreSQL tables.
-The analysis and data cleaning were done using Python and sqlalchemy.

-### Database Storage
-PostgreSQL tables were used to store the data for the project. ([ERD](https://github.com/shef1109/Oscar-Winning-Predictions/blob/main/ERD/Oscar-Winning-Production_ERD.png))

 ### Machine Learning
 - Random Forest
 - Logistic Regression